Departing February to April 2019

+This morning we fly to Varanasi, staying one night at the four-star Taj Gateway Hotel Ganges, with breakfast.
 Founded in the 6th century BC, and one of the oldest cities in the world, Hindus believe Varanasi to be the centre of their universe.
-Nestling on the holy River Ganges, the old city is a labyrinth of tangled alleys, shops and workshops, through which we take an exciting rickshaw to the river experience the early morning atmosphere.
+Nestling on the holy River Ganges, Varanasi’s old city is a labyrinth of tangled alleys, shops and workshops.
+We take a rickshaw ride through this atmospheric area to the river.
 Buzzing with pilgrims, the banks are lined by high, centuries-old palaces, with descending steps or ‘ghats’ leading to the water below.
-Here the faithful wash themselves in the holy waters while brightly clad Brahmin priests practise yoga and meditation.
+Here, the faithful wash themselves in the holy waters while brightly clad Brahmin priests practise yoga and meditation.

 This evening you’ll witness the Aarti, one of the most impressive of Hindu ceremonies, as large crowds chant and pray, setting small candles adrift on the water in memory of loved ones.
-You will also probably see several of Varanasi’s famous funeral pyres, where mourners gather and the whole riverbank glows with a flickering yellow as the deceased receives instant enlightenment.
+You will also likely see several of Varanasi’s famous funeral pyres on the riverbank, where mourners gather and the entire area glows with a flickering yellow as the deceased receive instant enlightenment.